Gathering Momentum Test

 The connection between ACS and its members can only be strengthened by addressing issues of diversity, equity, inclusion and respect (DEIR).
 Among other actions related to these core values, the Society launched a new course and toolkit to help ACS journal editors avoid bias in the peer review process and established a panel of outside experts to advise on DEIR issues and challenges in the chemistry enterprise and in ACS itself.
 The award-winning inclusivity style guide was also updated.
 In addition, Chemical & Engineering News won a Folio: Eddie and Ozzie Award for Series of Articles for coverage of DEI in chemistry.

-Further details about these and other accomplishments can be found online in the “2021 Highlights of ACS Achievements.”
+More details about these activities and many others can be found online in the “2022 Highlights of ACS Achievements.”

 In closing, we thank the membership as a whole and the volunteers in particular.
 ACS could not function without the thousands of incredibly dedicated members who run our activities in the U.S. and beyond, including National Chemistry Week and Chemists Celebrate Earth Week.
 We are grateful for your commitment and enthusiasm and all that you accomplished through some really challenging times, in partnership with the ACS Board and staff.
 The momentum we built together in 2022 will enable ACS to make even greater progress this year.